larssnip/microRMS/README.md

 Tutorial 2 - subspecies resolution
 ==================================

 As mentioned above, the RMS method has a potential for estimating abundances down to below the species rank, i.e.separating strains.
-This is in fact one of the strengths of RMS, compared to a full shotgun sequencing.
+This is in fact one of the strengths of RMS.
 The reason for this sensitivity is the fact that we know *a priori* which fragments belong to which genomes.

 If two genomes are very similar, they will also share many RMS fragments.
 As with all methods, there will always be a lower resolution, i.e. it is impossible to 'see' the difference between two identical genomes!
 How close can two genomes be, and still be separated by RMS?